Rich43/pcbgenerator/README.md

 commands into BoardForge's higher level PCB API, showing how similar layouts can be produced while crediting the original CuFlow work.

+## Setup scripts

+Scripts in the `scripts/` folder help install Python 3 and the required packages.
+Run the script that matches your platform from the repository root:

+- `scripts/setup_linux.sh` – for Linux distributions using apt, yum, dnf, pacman or zypper
+- `scripts/setup_mac.sh` – for macOS using Homebrew
+- `scripts/setup_windows.bat` – for Windows using winget or Chocolatey

+Each script checks for Python 3 and then installs `requirements.txt`.

 ## Running the tests

 Install the dependencies before running the test suite: